 - Measurable: Grow consulting business revenues by 25%

 - Achievable: Grow consulting business revenues by 25% by adding five new clients (assuming five clients is an achievable number)

-- Relevant: Grow consulting business revenues by 25% via adding 5 new clients so you can achieve financial stability
+- Relevant: Grow consulting business revenues by 25% via adding five new clients so that you achieve financial stability

-- Time-Bound: Grow consulting business revenues by 25% within one year by adding 5 new clients so you can achieve financial stability
+- Time-Bound: Grow consulting business revenues by 25% within one year by adding five new clients so that you achieve financial stability

-As you can see, there are many different types of goals that you can set.
-For more information on the various types of goals and which ones are best for you, check out my article on the 12 different types of goals and which ones are best for more information and specific examples.
+As you can see, there are many different types of SMART goals you can set.
+For more information on the various types of goals and which ones are best for you, check out my article on the 12 different types of goals for more information and specific examples.

 Let’s look at both options in a little more detail:

 A simple goal-setting worksheet can be used to help frame your SMART goal and track your progress.
 Whether in a notebook or a spreadsheet, write out the goal, documenting why you want to achieve this goal and what it will mean for you.